artsy/artsy.github.io/_posts/2017-04-30-React-Native-for-iOS-devs.markdown

 ## Places where React Native hasn't fit for us

 My first draft had notes on some of our mobile apps where we thought it might not fit.
-After some discussion, we changed out mind.
+After some discussion, we changed our mind.
 So then our answer: Nowhere.

 Note though, *the types of apps we create are exclusively API driven, with a unique visual style which totally covers the exposed UI surface.
 React Native is a great fit for this kind of app*.